mrorigo/ideaforge/README.md

     -   **Design Guide**: Color palettes, typography choices, and UI component recommendations based on your brand vibe.
     -   **Tech Specs**: Recommended stack, database schema, API endpoints, and security considerations.
 -   **📜 Interview Log**: Keeps a full transcript of your brainstorming session for future reference.
--   **📋 Copy-Ready Markdown**: All artifacts are generated in clean Markdown, ready to be copied into Notion, GitHub, or Jira.
+-   **📋 Copy-Ready Markdown**: All artifacts are generated in clean Markdown, ready to be copied into Notion, GitHub, Jira or directly intoyour favorite AI assistant.

 ## 🚀 Getting Started